MTGUli/SkinSpotlightsLoLCamera/README.md

 SkinSpotlightsLoLCamera
 =======================

-Custom LoL Camera created in order to attempt to prove my Spotlight videos over at youtube.com/SkinSpotlights
+Custom LoL Camera created in order to improve my Spotlight videos over at youtube.com/SkinSpotlights

-To contact me, message me through youtube or message me through my Business Inquiries Email, located in the about page of my youtube channel.
+To contact me, message me through youtube or message me through my Business Inquiries Email, that is located in the about page of my youtube channel.

 Hotkeys: